 Best Mexican Meal Night Appetizers and Sides

-Alton Brown’s guacamole recipe is one of those recipes you can’t go wrong with.
+It’s not too smooth or too chunky, and it has just the right amount of garlic.
 It has a great texture and thanks to the spices, it bursts with flavor.

 Fresh and Easy Zesty Shrimp Salsa